 In our series highlighting 12 effective strategies to score holiday book sales, steps 4-6 include getting your book distributed and driving sales.

-The holidays are here, and it’s time to get serious about selling your books.
-Last week we launched this 12-step series with ideas about timelines, budgets, and getting out in the community.
+“How to Get Holiday Book Sales: Steps 1-3” launched our 12-step series for authors looking to market their titles for the holidays and included ideas about timelines, budgets, and getting out in your community.
 Now let’s focus on where and how your potential readers can find and buy your books.

 #4: Be conspicuous